-The new Eurodac Regulation No 603/2013 took effect in July 2015, and national police forces and Europol can now access the system and its fingerprint database for prevention, detection, and investigation of the most severe forms of crime including terrorism.
+The new Eurodac Regulation No 603/2013 took effect in July 2015, and national police forces and Europol can now access the system and its fingerprint database to prevent, detect, and investigate the most severe forms of crime, including terrorism.

 Why a biometric system?

 The goal of Eurodac in the asylum process is to facilitate the application of the Dublin III Regulation.

 It provides a mechanism for determining which country is responsible for examining applications for international protection lodged in one of the member states.

 To understand why biometrics is critical in identification, please visit our 2022 report on Biometrics for identification and authentication.

 Budapest, Hungary – 10 September 2015: Refugees are standing up and waiting to take a train to Vienna under the supervision of Hungarian police.
 Many refugees are crossing Hungary from Syria, going to other countries of Europe like Germany, Austria, Sweden, or Denmark.
 They are looking for a better future for their families.

 What information does the Eurodac store?